-All applicants are encouraged to correspond with the NEH staff early in their planning about questions of eligibility.
-Eligibility does not ensure that an application will be competitive in the review process.
+All applicants are encouraged to correspond with the staff of Fellowship Programs at Independent Research Institutions early in their planning about questions of eligibility.
+Applicants should also bear in mind that eligibility does not ensure that an application will be competitive in the review process.